What is NoFap?

 NoFap is not an "anti-masturbation" website.

 Helping people recover from porn addiction does not make you anti-masturbation, and we find such an idea preposterous.
-Indeed, are dieting and healthy recipe websites somehow “anti-eating”?
+Are dieting and healthy recipe websites somehow “anti-eating”?
 We do not believe that there is anything inherently wrong with masturbation from both a health and moral standpoint.
 The clear majority of our users agree with this stance (only 10% of surveyed users considered masturbation to be unhealthy for everyone).

 NoFap is not religiously affiliated.